Call 311, option 8

 Administrative Office (No services offered at this location)

 Health Services ·

 Yes, but to do so you must operate on commercial property.
-Obtain a notarized letter from the property owner that:

-Take notarized letter to Development Services Center, 1901 S. Alamo, to purchase a temporary food establishment license at least three (3) days prior to the event.
+Go to Development Services Center, 1901 S. Alamo, to purchase a temporary food establishment license at least three (3) days prior to the event.
 You do not need additional permission to operate a temporary event from nearby restaurants, grocery stores, or other food establishments to have a temporary food event license.
 However, for mobile vendors, see [question 6].